Hope for Veterans Coping with Long-Term Injuries

 More than 23 percent of the service members in chronic pain had used opioids during the previous month.
 Overdoses of opioids have led to a huge number of hospitalizations and deaths among both veterans and non-veterans.
 They are also not a good remedy for chronic pain and can even make it worse.

 “Many service members and veterans with pain also have comorbid conditions such as posttraumatic stress syndrome or traumatic brain injury.
-Many of them are at risk for a lifetime progression of increasing disability unless the quality, variety, and accessibility of evidenced-based ‘self-management’ skills are improved,” Eric B. Schoomaker, MD, PhD, a retired U.S. Army lieutenant general and professor at the Uniformed Services University of the Health Sciences and colleague Wayne B. Jonas, MD, a retired U.S. Army lieutenant colonel, wrote in a commentary that accompanied the Walter Reed study.
+Many of them are at risk for a lifetime progression of increasing disability unless the quality, variety, and accessibility of evidenced-based ‘self-management’ skills are improved,” Eric B. Schoomaker, MD, PhD, a retired U.S. Army lieutenant general and professor at the Uniformed Services University of the Health Sciences, and colleague Wayne B. Jonas, MD, a retired U.S. Army lieutenant colonel, wrote in a commentary that accompanied the study.

 For example, VA researchers are searching for ways to improve recovery of brain function after traumatic brain injuries occur.
-They are also working on brain-computer interfaces that allow prosthetic devices to be controlled by the brain to help vets with amputations live as independently as possible.
+They are also working on brain-computer interfaces that allow brain-controlled prosthetic devices to help vets with amputations live as independently as possible.

 “We believe this research will provide much-needed information that will help our military and their family members, and ultimately anyone suffering from chronic pain and related conditions,” said Josephine P. Briggs, MD, director of NCCAM.

 In 2020, the VA in Tampa, Florida launched the Pain Empowerment Anywhere (PEAK) Program, a fully virtual, interdisciplinary 5-week program.
 Participants don’t need to live in Tampa; to join ask for a referral at your local VA.